leavesnight/VIEO_SLAM/README.md

 VIEO_SLAM is under review and when the paper is published, we may also apply for GPLv3 release or just use the one from ORB-SLAM2

 For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

-For a closed-source version of VIEO_SLAM for commercial purposes, please contact the authors: zhuzhanghao9331@yahoo.co.jp; orbslam (at) unizar (dot) es.
+For a closed-source version of VIEO_SLAM for commercial purposes, please contact the authors: zhuzhanghao9331@yahoo.co.jp

 If you use ORB-SLAM2 (Monocular) in an academic work, please cite: